 Pro tip: as you add more and more links change up the anchor text.
 Google looks for variety amongst anchor text from both internal and inbound links.

-Good usability means the difference between a visitor who comes repeatedly due to the great user experience and someone who visits just once and never returns again.
+Good usability means the difference between a visitor who comes repeatedly due to the great customer experience vs. someone who visits just once and never returns again.
 Usability is not just important for making your customers happy, but also for successful SEO.
 The whole goal, after all, is to make your customers happy enough that they’ll continue doing business with you.

 You want your e-commerce store to have a user experience that’s helpful, easy to use, and fun.
-The easier the customer experience, the more likely your customer will spend more time on your site.
+The easier the experience, the more likely your customer will spend more time on your site.
 For e-commerce stores, you should have as few steps as possible to get to the checkout process.
 The entire process should be streamlined.
-You should also give your customers easy ways to contact you, optimize your website so that it loads fast, and make it easy for your customers to identify relevant information.
-Also, as long as you can manage it, you should install a live chat widget on your site.
-Not only this feature lift conversion rates, but it will also increase the amount of time that a visitor spends on your site, which greatly benefits your SEO.
+You should also give your customers easy ways to contact you, optimize your site so that it loads fast, and make it easy for your customers to identify relevant information.
+Also, as long as you can manage it, you should install a live chat widget on your site for conversion optimization purposes.
+Not only willthis featureincrease conversion rate optimization, but it will also increase the amount of time that a visitor spends on your site, which greatly benefits your SEO.

 7) Optimized for mobile